wushilin/kafka-message-scheduler/README.md

 ## Multi scheduling
 You can add many scheduler to publish multiple topics to multiple topics.

+## Data preservance
+Keys are copied byte for byte.

+Values are copied byte for byte.

+Headers are preserved.
+The order of header may be affected, however that typically will not cause any issue.

+The copy process does not touch the data at all.

+## Schema enabled data types
+Avros, JSON, Protobuffs, are supported.
+This is because the encoded data has the schema id encoded, which will be copied as is.

+However, if you view the schema in your control center, or any other tool you will not see the subject defined for the new topic.
+This is normal.
+Your Schema enabled consumer should be able to consume the data as if you were consuming from the original topic.

 # Building the software
 ```bash